Kate Middleton Hunts Spiders with Prince George and Princess Charlotte "for Hours" In Their Garden

 Kate revealed today that she liked to go on ‘spider hunts’ with her two eldest children, Prince George and Princess Charlotte, in their garden ‘for hours’ @SCTrust pic.twitter.com/EPZ2RnKLVBOctober 2, 2018

-It's been six months since the Duchess gave birth to her third child (opens in new tab), Prince Louis, and there have likely been many spider hunts that took place throughout the summer.
-In June, she took George and Charlotte to the park (opens in new tab) like a regular mom.
+It's been six months since the Duchess gave birth to her third child, Prince Louis, and there have likely been many spider hunts that took place throughout the summer.
+In June, she took George and Charlotte to the park like a regular mom.
 George played with a slinky, Charlotte ran like the wind, and both children even played some polo.
 Perhaps they also hunted for spiders—we all just missed it.

 RELATED STORIES

-Rachel Epstein is an editor at Marie Claire, where she writes and edits culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
-She also manages the site’s virtual book club, #ReadWithMC.
-Offline, she’s likely watching a Heat game, finding a new coffee shop, or analyzing your cousin's birth chart—in no particular order.
+Rachel Epstein is a writer, editor, and content strategist based in New York City.
+Most recently, she was the Managing Editor at Coveteur, where she oversaw the site’s day-to-day editorial operations.
+Previously, she was an editor at Marie Claire, where she wrote and edited culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
+She also launched and managed the site’s virtual book club, #ReadWithMC.
+Offline, she’s likely watching a Heat game or finding a new coffee shop.

 -